 * indicates a tartan I consider ideal for Christmas.

 † indicates a mourning tartan.

-A true tartan indicates a tartan which has the same thread count vertically and horizontally.
+A true tartan is a tartan which has the same thread count vertically and horizontally.

-A non-reversing tartan indicates a tartan which has no "pivots"; its thread count is merely repeated in the same order, over and over.
-The ellipses (...) at the end of a thread count indicate this.
+A non-reversing tartan is a tartan which has no "pivots"; its thread count is merely repeated in the same order, over and over.
+Ellipses (...) at the end of a thread count indicate this.